What are cardiac arrest, heart attack and heart failure? – KION546

 In cardiac arrest, death can result quickly if steps aren’t taken immediately.
 “Cardiac arrest may be reversed if CPR is performed and a defibrillator shocks the heart and restores a normal heart rhythm within a few minutes,” according to the American Heart Association.

-More than 350,000 cardiac arrests occur outside a hospital in the United States each, the AHA said.
+More than 350,000 cardiac arrests occur outside a hospital in the United States each year, the AHA said.

 A sudden, unexpected loss of heart function also results in a sudden loss of breathing and consciousness.